Danny-de-bree/fabriccli/README.md

 # Fabric CLI by Rubicon

-Fabric CLI is a powerful command-line tool for managing workspaces on the Microsoft Fabric platform.
-It provides options to create, list, and provision identities for workspaces, making your workflow more efficient and streamlined.

-The current state of the Microsoft Fabric is documented on the following URL:
+To roll-out Fabric as a code we have developed a command line interface.

+## Fabric API Client

 https://learn.microsoft.com/en-us/rest/api/fabric/articles/

+## Authentication
-Not all API endpoints are SPN supported. :(

-If not use short lived token that you can copy from the browser.
+Not all API endpoints are SPN supported.
+If an endpoint is not supported by SPN, you can use a short-lived token that you can copy from the browser.

+Beware!
+If you set POWER_BI_ACCESS_TOKEN it will overwrite all other authentication methods.

+### Using SPN for Authentication

+To use SPN (Service Principal Name) for authentication, follow these steps:

+1. **Login with SPN**:
+    ```sh
+    fabric login-spn --client-id YOUR_CLIENT_ID --client-secret YOUR_CLIENT_SECRET --tenant-id YOUR_TENANT_ID
+    ```

+2. **Verify Token**:
+    Ensure that the token is correctly saved and used for subsequent API calls.

+### Using Short-Lived Token

+If SPN is not supported for a specific endpoint, you can use a short-lived token:

+1. **Get Token from Browser**:
+    - Open your browser and authenticate with your Azure AD credentials.
+    - Copy the token from the browser's developer tools.

+2. **Set Token Manually**:
+    - Use the copied token for your API calls.

 ## 🚀 Features (MORE TO COME)

 - Create new workspaces
 - List existing workspaces
-- Provision identities for workspaces (is done when when creating new workspaces)
+- Provision identities for workspaces (is done when creating new workspaces)
-- Assign capacity to workspaces (is done when when creating new workspaces)
+- Assign capacity to workspaces (is done when creating new workspaces)
 - Create Lakehouses
 - List Lakehouses
-- Create Warehoues (gives a error, but works) (SPN doesnt work)
+- Create Warehouses (gives an error, but works) (SPN doesn't work)
-- List Warehouses (SPN doesnt work)
+- List Warehouses (SPN doesn't work)
 - Add Git repo
+- Pause and Resume capacity

 ## 📝 TODOs

 - [ ] Add AAD group to workspace

-- [ ] Add shortcut with OneLake from storage account.
+- [ ] Add shortcut with OneLake from storage account

-- [ ] Pause and Resume capacity (80% working)

 ## 🛠 Prerequisites